 Raff’s article and the popularity it has gained make it glaringly obvious that we simply don’t pay attention.
 If someone writes an article claiming something as “fact” and adds a reference at the end, we don’t bother checking the reference.
 Rather than study information for ourselves, the vast majority of us essentially want others to take responsibility for our safety – especially in the areas of food and medicine.
 If the FDA says it’s safe and effective then we believe it’s safe and effective no-questions-asked.
 The reality that Raff ignores is that this debate is not about the “pro-vaccine” camp vs. the “anti-vaccine” camp, it’s about evaluating what our children need, and determining who gets to answer that question.
 Does the government get to decide what our children need, or do parents get to decide, based on the research available to them?
 Do we, as parents, sacrifice our responsibility to think on the altar of science’s ability to make stuff?
 Should we be required to take what the government, the FDA and the CDC hand to us, simply because it’s offered?
 Or should parents exercise their right to examine research on their own and choose methods of care for their children according to what they believe is best?

 Below, I have gone through Raff’s article in its entirety, point by point, revealing the details that she has neglected to give us and including information that is glaringly absent from her article.
 To the best of my ability, I have quoted only articles written by the CDC, FDA, pro-vaccine websites/publications, and articles whose facts can be easily verified.

-Raff’s information is grouped according to subject and presented in blue.
+Raff’s information is grouped according to subject and presented in green.
 Quotes are indented.